samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ***Challenge Rating.*** The maximum Challenge Rating for the form equals your Druid level divided by 3 (round down).

-***Armor Class.*** Until you leave the form, your AC equals 13 plus your Wisdom modifier if that total is higher than the Beast’s AC.
+***Armor Class.*** Until you leave the form, your AC equals 13 plus your Wisdom modifier if that total is higher than the Beast's AC.

 ***Temporary Hit Points.*** You gain a number of [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to three times your Druid level.